Infinite ergodic theory for three heterogeneous stochastic models with application to subrecoil laser cooling: Three stochastic models

 for $|p|\to 0$ \cite{Bardou2002}, where $\alpha$ is a positive constant.
 This constant can take any value in principle \cite{KaC92}, for instance, $\alpha=2$ in velocity-selective coherent population trapping \cite{AAK88}.
 In what follows, we consider a specific jump rate:

 where $p_0$ is the width of the jump rate dip and $c$ is a positive constant (see Fig.~\ref{traj}).
+At $p=\pm p_{\max}$ we have reflecting boundary.
 A typical trajectory in the HRW model is shown in Fig.~\ref{traj}.
 Since the HRW model is a non-biased random walk, the momentum will eventually reach high values.
 To prevent such a situation, one considers a confinement in an experimentally realizable way.

-Next, we explain how we obtain the other two models, i.e., the exponential and the deterministic model, based on the HRW model.
-The region in momentum space can be divided into two regions, i.e., trapping and recycling region \cite{Bardou2002}.
-The trapping region is defined as $|p| \leq p_{\rm trap}$, where $p_{\rm trap} \ll \sigma$.
+Next, we explain how we obtain the other two models, i.e., the exponential and the deterministic model, inspired by the HRW model.
+The region in momentum space can be divided into two regions, i.e., trapping and recycling regions \cite{Bardou2002}.
+The trapping region is defined as $|p| \leq p_{\rm trap}$, where we assume $p_{\rm trap} \ll \sigma$ and $p_{\rm trap} < p_0$.
+The assumption $p_{\rm trap} \ll \sigma$ is used in the uniform approximation stated below.
 In the recycling region, the atom undergoes a non-biased random walk, which will eventually lead the atom back to the trapping region with the aid of the confinement.
-In the HRW model, the trap size $p_{\rm trap}$ does not play any role.
-However, the jump of a random walker is long-ranged in the trapping region in the sense that momentum after jumping in the trapping region is approximately independent of the previous momentum.
+The jumps of a random walker are long-ranged in the trapping region in the sense that momentum after jumping in the trapping region is approximately independent of the previous momentum.
 Therefore, the following assumption is quite reasonable.
 In the exponential and the deterministic model, momentum after jumping in the trapping region is assumed to be an IID random variable.
-In particular, the probability density function (PDF) $\chi (p)$ for the momentum at every jump in the trapping region is assumed to be uniform:
+In particular, the probability density function (PDF) $\chi (p)$ for the momentum at every jump in the trapping region is assumed to be uniform \cite{Saubamea1999,Bardou2002,bertin2008}: